awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 When Amazon Redshift releases a new cluster version, your cluster is updated during its maintenance window\.
 You can control whether your cluster is updated to the most recent approved release or to the previous release\.

 The maintenance track controls which cluster version is applied during a maintenance window\.
 When Amazon Redshift releases a new cluster version, that version is assigned to the *current* track, and the previous version is assigned to the *trailing* track\.
-To set the maintenance track for the cluster\. specify one of the following values:
+To set the maintenance track for the cluster, specify one of the following values:
 + **Current** – Use the most current approved cluster version\.
 + **Trailing** – Use the cluster version before the current version\.

 For example, suppose your cluster is currently running version 1\.0\.2762 and the Amazon Redshift current version is 1\.0\.3072\.
-If you set the maintenance track value to **Current**, your cluster is updated to\. version 1\.0\.3072 \(the next approved release\) during the next maintenance window\.
+If you set the maintenance track value to **Current**, your cluster is updated to version 1\.0\.3072 \(the next approved release\) during the next maintenance window\.
 If you set the maintenance track value to **Trailing**, your cluster isn't updated until there is a new release after 1\.0\.3072\.

 **Switching between Maintenance Tracks**